aire-program/aire-researcher-sandbox/governance/model_card_template.md

 # Model Card

 Use this template before sharing or releasing any model or workflow derived from the sandbox.
+Model cards summarize what a model does, who it serves, and where it should not be used.

 ## Model Description
 - **Name**: